-Dearness Allowance and Dearness Pay City Compensatory Allowance Tiffin / Lunch Allowance Non practicing Allowance Warden or Proctor Allowance Deputation Allowance Overtime Allowance Fixed Medical Allowance Servant Allowance
+Dearness Allowance and Dearness Pay City Compensatory Allowance Tiffin / Lunch Allowance Non practicing Allowance Warden Allowance Deputation Allowance Overtime Allowance FixedMedical Allowance Servant Allowance Other allowances:- There may b

 Other allowances:- There may be several other allowances like family allowance, project allowance, marriage allowance, education allowance, and holiday allowance etc. which are not covered under specifically exempt category, so are fully taxable.